Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 <div style="display: grid; grid-template-columns: repeat(3, 1fr); gap: 10px; text-align: center;">

 <div> <h3>Solving a problem</h3> <p>Have a clear question that needs to be answered.
-If multiple answers to multiple questions are illustrated in a single visualization, it will become over complicated and hard to understand.
+If multiple answers to multiple questions are illustrated in a single visualization, it will become over-complicated and hard to understand.
 If one graph is too complex to represent a certain dataset, the data should be represented in multiple, simple graphs.</p> </div> <div>

 <h3>Simplicity</h3> <p>Keep the visual elements as simple as possible.
 Only necessary information such as labels, values, and bars or lines should be present.
 A key or legend should be provided for more complex data that may have multiple colors or types of information.
 Colors and other visual elements should always be kept to a minimum when possible.</p> </div> <div>